Jaahnavi Sriperambuduru: Climbing career

-Earlier, on 2 October 2014, Jaahnavi reached the summit of Mount Kilimanjaro (5,895 m), the highest mountain in Africa.
+Earlier, on 2 October 2014, Jaahnavi reached the summit of Kilimanjaro (5,895 m), the highest mountain in Africa.

 She also became the youngest Indian to climb the highest peak of Australia - Mount Kosciuszko (2,228 m).
 She also completed the Aussie 10 Challenge in 4 days, by climbing all the 10 highest peaks of Snowy mountains.

 In February 2016, she created yet another unique record, by becoming the youngest Mount Everest Base Camp trek guide.
 She accomplished this assignment by guiding a 10 years old girl and her mother after training them both for nearly 3 months with the help of her coach Nagapuri Ramesh and her Father Dr. S. Krishna Rao.

-Her another accomplishment is North America's highest peak Mount Denali (also known as Mount McKinley) in the month of July 2016 along which she also became the first Indian born Telugu girl to be invited to the White House to take part in National South Asian Symposium wherein she got an opportunity to interact with the high officials of the First Lady's office and the President.
+Her another accomplishment is North America's highest peak Denali in the month of July 2016 along which she also became the first Indian born Telugu girl to be invited to the White House to take part in National South Asian Symposium wherein she got an opportunity to interact with the high officials of the First Lady's office and the President.